softwareconstruction240/softwareconstruction/instruction/programming-exam/programming-exam.md

 You will need to upload:
 - A zip of your entire project
 - A screenshot of all your tests passing (right click passoff, click “run tests in passoff”).
-There should be 46 tests passing.
-If you don't have this number you are not running all of the tests.

 Make sure you know how to do both of these things before the exam starts so you don't lose time.